OCR-D/spec/glossary.md

 #### Reference data

-With the term *reference data*, we refer to data which are intended to illustrate the different stages of an OCR/OLR process on representative materials.
-They are supposed to enable an assessment of common difficulties and challenges when running certain analysis operations and are therefore completely annotated manually at all levels.
+With the term *reference data*, we refer to data that illustrates different stages of an OCR/OLR process on representative materials.
+They are supposed to support the assessment of commonly encountered difficulties and challenges when running certain analysis operations and are therefore manually annotated at all levels.

 #### Evaluation data